jeans-all/SAP-Notes/README.md

 # SAP-HANA
 This repository contains SAP Notes on HANA in-memory database authored by me.
+You can check the contents by opening the files above.

 In order to check the lastest version of SAP Notes below, you must hold a valid SAP account that allows you to access to SAP Portal.